Gageperrin/it-notes/it-topics/cissp.md

 * Decentralized: Control granted at the people/resource level by separate entities but introduces lack of standardization and has a greater risk of security holes.
 * Hybrid a combination of the two which can have the tradeoffs of each but can add additional complexity because it contains multiple architectural patterns

-## 5.2 - Manage identification and authentication of people, devices, and services

-Access control consists of identification, authentication, authorization, and accountability.

-Identification: User identification needs to be unique, nondescriptive of role, issued securely, and used securely.

-Authentication by: Knowledge, Ownership, Characteristic

-Authentication by what you know: password, security questions, etc. The least secure Authentication by what you have: OPT, smart card, etc. More secure but can be compromised Authentication by what you are: fingerpint, facial features, voice, way they write.
-Most secure of the three.
-Retina scans are most secure of all biometrics.

-Biometric authentication needs to be strongly built to prevent Type 2 errors of false acceptance of users.
-Type 1 errors are false rejection of valid users.
-The intersection of these two error types is the Crossover Error Rate (CER).

-Single Sign On (SSO) can improve user experience and prevent vulnerabilities from weaker auth systems but present a single ponit of failure.

-Kerberos is a major SSO authentication protocol that has been in use for some time and is considered no longer cuttting-edge.
-The client sends an initial message to the Authentication Service (AS).
-It will send a few messages back to the client including the password as an encryption key, a ticket granting ticket (TGT), and a ticket granting service's (TGS) key.
-The client decrypts the returned message using their password and generate new tickets.
-The client will send the new tickets with the still encrtpyed TGT to the TGS.
-The TGS will verify the message and will return them to Alice with an encrypted Service Ticket, alongisde the key.
-The client will then send some new meesages to the service.
-The AS and TGS are both components of the Key Distribution Center (KDC).

-One major disadvantage of Kerberos is that it only supports symmetric encryption.
-SESAME is one major alternative that supports asymmetric encryption but is not as popular since Kerberos is better established.

-Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA) is a security measure to protected against automated exploitations of a system.

-Sessions also need to be properly managed to avoid hijacking by an attacker, through the use of scheduled or login limitations, timeouts, or, in the case of devices, screensavers.

-Identity proofing (i.e. registration) is the process of confirming or establishing that somebody is who they claim to be.

-NIST SP 800-63B includes a section on "Authentication and Lifecycle Management' which includes three levels:
-1. AAL1 - Some assurance, single-factor auth, uses secure protocol
-2. AAL2 - High assurance, multifactor auth, secure protocol with approved cryptographic techniques
-3. AAL3 - Very high assurance, multifactor auth, secure protocol, and hard cryptographic authenticator

-Federated Identity Mangement (FIM) relies on trust relationships established between different identities.
-The identity provider offers a baseline of trust for service provider parties to control for principal/users.
-Microsoft Active Directory is an example of federated identity management.

-Federated Access Standards include SAML, WS-Federation, OpenID, and OAuth.
-SAML and WS-Federation provide both authentication and authorzation.
-OpenID provides authentication and OAuth provides authorization.

-SAML is based on these steps:
-1. The user requests acces to the service provider
-2. The service provider requests SAML authentication of the user
+## 5.2 - Manage Identification and Authentication of People, Devices, and Services

+Access control consists of four key elements: **identification**, **authentication**, **authorization**, and **accountability**.

+### Identification
+User identification should be:
+- Unique
+- Nondescriptive of role
+- Issued securely
+- Used securely

+### Authentication
+Authentication can be based on:
+1. **What you know**: Passwords, security questions, etc.
+   - **Least secure** due to ease of compromise.
+2. **What you have**: One-time passwords (OTP), smart cards, etc.
+   - **More secure** but still susceptible to theft or loss.
+3. **What you are**: Biometrics like fingerprints, facial recognition, voice, or handwriting.
+   - **Most secure** method.
+Retina scans are the most secure of all biometrics.

+**Biometric authentication** must be designed to minimize:
+- **Type 2 errors**: False acceptance of unauthorized users.
+- **Type 1 errors**: False rejection of valid users.
+The intersection of these two error types is the **Crossover Error Rate (CER)**, a key measure of biometric accuracy.

+### Single Sign-On (SSO)
+SSO improves user experience and reduces vulnerabilities from weaker authentication systems but introduces a **single point of failure**.

+**Kerberos** is a widely used SSO authentication protocol:
+- The client sends an initial message to the **Authentication Service (AS)**.
+- The AS replies with:
+  - Password encrypted as a key.
+  - Ticket Granting Ticket (TGT).
+  - Ticket Granting Service's (TGS) key.
+- The client decrypts the message using their password and generates new tickets.
+- The client sends the TGT and new tickets to the TGS.
+- The TGS verifies the message and returns an encrypted **Service Ticket** and key.
+- The client uses the Service Ticket to authenticate with the service.
+**Note**: The AS and TGS are components of the **Key Distribution Center (KDC)**.

+**Disadvantages of Kerberos**:
+- Only supports symmetric encryption.

+**SESAME** is an alternative to Kerberos:
+- Supports asymmetric encryption.
+- Less widely adopted due to Kerberos's established presence.

+### CAPTCHA
+A **Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA)** prevents automated exploitation of systems.

+### Session Management
+Sessions must be managed to prevent hijacking by attackers.
+This includes:
+- Scheduled or login limitations.
+- Session timeouts.
+- Device-level protections (e.g., screensavers).

+### Identity Proofing
+**Identity proofing** (registration) confirms or establishes an individual’s claimed identity.

+### NIST SP 800-63B Authentication Levels
+1. **AAL1**: Basic assurance.
+Single-factor authentication with secure protocols.
+2. **AAL2**: High assurance.
+Multi-factor authentication with approved cryptographic techniques.
+3. **AAL3**: Very high assurance.
+Multi-factor authentication with hardware-based cryptographic authenticators.

+### Federated Identity Management (FIM)
+FIM relies on trust relationships between identity providers and service providers.
+For example:
+- **Microsoft Active Directory** implements FIM.

+**Federated Access Standards**:
+- **SAML**: Provides authentication and authorization.
+- **WS-Federation**: Similar to SAML with both authentication and authorization.
+- **OpenID**: Focuses on authentication.
+- **OAuth**: Focuses on authorization.

+### SAML Workflow
+1. The user requests access to the service provider.
+2. The service provider requests SAML authentication.
 3. The user relays the SAML request to the identity provider.
 4. The identity provider authenticates the user and generates a SAML assertion.
 5. The user relays the SAML assertion to the service provider.
-6. The service provider approves authorization to the user
+6. The service provider approves access.

-SAML terminology:
+**SAML Terminology**:
-* Assertion - Covers authentication, authorization, and other attributes.
+- **Assertion**: Covers authentication, authorization, and attributes.
 Written in XML.
-* Protocol - Defiens how entities request or respond to requests
+- **Protocol**: Defines how entities request or respond to requests.
-* Bindings - Mapping of SAML onto standard communication protocols
+- **Bindings**: Maps SAML onto standard communication protocols.
-* Profiles - Defines how SAML can be used for different business use cases
+- **Profiles**: Specifies how SAML is used for specific business use cases.

+### Just-in-Time Access
-Just-in-time access refers to the escalation of user privileges to an authorized user for a short period of time, to prevent ongoing or permanent escalation of permissions.
+Just-in-time access temporarily escalates user privileges for authorized tasks, preventing ongoing or permanent privilege escalation.

+---

+## 5.3 - Federated Identity with a Third-Party Service

+**Identity as a Service (IDaaS)** leverages cloud environments for access control.
+IDaaS supports:
+- Creating and managing identities in the cloud.
+- Syncing on-premises identities with the cloud.
+- Linking separate accounts.
+- Federating identities across systems.

+### Risks of IDaaS
+- **Availability**: Depends on third-party uptime.
+- **Data Protection**: Entrusts sensitive or proprietary data to a third party.